 Presenting an offer on a City-owned property is simple and is done in two steps.

-\\ Step one: present your buyer-signed company purchase offer and proof of funds (see requirements below), or pre-qualification letter (see requirements below), through our website by clicking the button below.
+\\ Step one: present your buyer-signed company purchase offer and proof of funds (see requirements below), or pre-qualification letter (see requirements below), through our website by clicking the button at the bottom of this page.
 Purchasers buying in the name of a corporate entity must also provide specific supporting documents as outlined below.

-Note thathe Seller has directed that ONLY complete offers can be presented for consideration.
+Note that the Seller has directed that ONLY complete offers can be presented for consideration.
 Incomplete offers will be rejected and sent back with a request for additional documents.

 A complete offer encompasses the following: